microsoft/fluentui/packages/react-tooltip/Spec.md

 ### TooltipProvider

 `TooltipProvider` is responsible for lazy-loading `TooltipManager`.
 It creates a React context that provides a ref to the `TooltipManager` once it is loaded.
 This context will also be built into `FluentContext`.

+> _Question_ - Server-side rendering is not compatible with lazy loading (yet!).
+Do we need to worry about that?

 ```typescript
 export interface TooltipProviderProps extends ComponentProps, React.HTMLAttributes<HTMLElement> {